Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 11.39.06 UTC
+- WIB: Minggu, 23 November 2025 12.28.50 UTC
-- WITA: Minggu, 23 November 2025 12.39.06 UTC
+- WITA: Minggu, 23 November 2025 13.28.50 UTC
-- WIT: Minggu, 23 November 2025 13.39.06 UTC
+- WIT: Minggu, 23 November 2025 14.28.50 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: success
+Kategori: inspirational